-Premium airline services in Europe are (very slowly) starting to return to normal.
+Premium airline services in Europe are very slowly starting to return to normal.
 There’s some more great news for Lufthansa’s ground services for first class passengers in Germany.

-As Lufthansa describes the reopening of this lounge, this is being done as summer approaches, as the desire to travel continues to grow, and as declining infection rates and easing of travel restrictions are increasing the number of passengers.
-The lounge can be accessed by Lufthansa and SWISS first class passengers, as well as top-tier Miles & More HON Circle members.
-On top of that, access to the lounge can now be purchased.
+As Lufthansa describes the reopening of these lounges, this is being done as the desire to travel continues to grow in summer, and as declining infection rates and easing of travel restrictions are increasing the number of passengers.

 Lufthansa closed all of its First Class Lounges (including the First Class Terminal Frankfurt) last spring, as demand for international travel plummeted.
-The airline has progressively been opening some of its other lounges, but this will be the first time that we see a Lufthansa First Class Lounge reopen.
+The airline has progressively been opening some of its other lounges, but it’s only this summer that we’re seeing Lufthansa First Class Lounges reopen.

 For now the First Class Terminal Frankfurt and limousine service continue to remain unavailable, but it’s stated that this will be restarted soon.
 Who knows whether that means a few weeks or a few months, though.

-This update from Lufthansa comes just a month after Air France reopened its spectacular La Premiere Lounge in Paris.
+As a point of comparison, in May 2021 Air France reopened its spectacular La Premiere Lounge in Paris.

 Lufthansa’s current first class fleet

-For the past several months, Lufthansa hasn’t offered first class on any routes to the United States.
-It looks like that will be changing soon:
+For the entire winter and spring, Lufthansa hadn’t offered first class on any routes to the United States.
+Fortunately that’s changing as of this summer:

-- As of June 11, 2021, Lufthansa has scheduled a Boeing 747-8 daily between Frankfurt and Chicago
+- Since June 11, 2021, Lufthansa is operating a Boeing 747-8 daily between Frankfurt and Chicago

 - As of July 1, 2021, Lufthansa has scheduled a Boeing 747-8 daily between Frankfurt and Los Angeles

-- As of July 4, 2021, Lufthansa has scheduled a Boeing 747-8 daily between Frankfurt and Newark
+- As of July 2, 2021, Lufthansa has scheduled a Boeing 747-8 daily between Frankfurt and Miami

-What do you make of Lufthansa’s First Class Lounge Frankfurt reopening?
+What do you make of Lufthansa’s First Class Lounges reopening?